Sheridan Harbridge began her love affair with the theatre by being among “the worst audience you can imagine”.

 Twenty years on, Harbridge is now an established theatre figure, thanks to her work in the premiere production of Muriel’s Wedding: The Musical, and acclaimed recent productions including Belvoir’s The Sugar House and The Dog/The Cat, Griffin’s Kill Climate Deniers and the hit Hayes Theatre Company production of the musical Calamity Jane.

-Harbridge is now starring in a new Australian play, Suzie Miller’s Prima Facie, the story of a barrister who finds herself on the other side of the flawed judicial system weighted against women in cases of sexual assault and harassment.
+Harbridge is now starring in the revival of Suzie Miller’s Prima Facie, the story of a barrister who finds herself on the other side of the flawed judicial system weighted against women in cases of sexual assault and harassment.

 The play won the 2018 Griffin Award and is directed by Lee Lewis (Mary Stuart, The Literati).